-Writing instruction is based on the 4 major rhetorical modes: narrative, descriptive, persuasive and expository.
+Writing instruction is based on the 4 major rhetorical modes: narration, description, exposition, and argumentation.
 Emphasis is placed on the daily habit of writing by having our classes journal on various prompts at the start of every class.
-7th grade writing projects include a descriptive essay which couples photography and prose to capture the essence of a special place and a multimedia advertising campaign which emphasizes knowing your audience when writing persuasively.
+The 7th-grade long-term writing projects include one-act plays, blog writing, expository essays exploring saints/contemporary heroes, and blackout poetry.

 The social studies curriculum for 7th grade focuses on World Geography.
 It is my goal to present concepts and skills that will enhance their ability to navigate locally and around the world.

 We will work at using current events as a way of practicing the geographical skills such as map reading.
 We will also seek to develop a perspective of the world from a cultural, political, historical and economic point of view.
 They will be challenged to get to know other cultures so that they will be able to broaden their outlook and grow as an active member of society.